deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 # Cloud Foundry Specifics

 If you want to go deeper on Cloud Foundry specifics, [the documentation is the place to start](https://docs.run.pivotal.io)...
 A couple key concepts we glossed over above were [routes](https://docs.run.pivotal.io/devguide/deploy-apps/routes-domains.html) and [spaces](https://docs.cloudfoundry.org/concepts/roles.html).
-Since they are so central to hosting an application, I watned to briefly describe both of those here.
+Since they are so central to hosting an application, I wanted to briefly describe both of those here.

 The term _route_ within the PCF ecosystem usually refers to the hostname portion of a FQDN ([Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)).
-In our example above, the FQDN was was `chowchow-fantastic-waterbuck.cfapps.io` and the route was `chowchow-fantastic-waterbuck`.
-It's also possible to have _context specific routes_ which allow different micro-services hosted under the same top level domain name to be reached via URIs.
+In our example above, the FQDN was `chowchow-fantastic-waterbuck.cfapps.io` and the route was `chowchow-fantastic-waterbuck`.
+It's also possible to have _context specific routes_ which allow different micro-services hosted under the same top-level domain name to be reached via URIs.
 An example of that would be `example.com/foo` and `example.com/bar` where `/foo` and `/bar` are different applications.
 This is highly flexible, and allows you to easily scale-out specific parts of your application regardless of how you chose to present it to the Internet.

 Spaces are part of Cloud Foundry's authorization scheme.
 This is a hierarchy...
 Every project will have one or more _organizations_ (above this was `deadlysyn-org`), which in turn have one or more _spaces_, which have one or more _users_ and _applications_ with RBAC ([Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control)).
 We deployed to the `development` space which was created for us by default, but this is again as flexible as you need it to be in complex multi-tenant environments.

 # Conclusion

-One _oops_ in my journey...
-While `cf push` worked, one thing I'd forgotten was properly setting up the environment.
+I encountered one _oops_ during this journey...
+While `cf push` worked, in my haste to see everything work I'd forgotten to properly set up the environment.
 We could [add environment variables to our deployment manifest](https://docs.run.pivotal.io/devguide/deploy-apps/manifest.html#env-block), but that is really for non-sensitive information (think things like `NODE_ENV`).

-For things you don't want checked into source control, keep them out of the deployment manifest...
+For sensitive bits you don't want checked into source control, keep them out of the deployment manifest...
 The mechanism I used instead was `cf env`.
 This is similar to Heroku's `config vars`.
-You can define variables at deploy time, adjust them while the service is running, and have them persist across deployments (so you don't lose settings when orchestrating new instances).
+You can define variables at deploy time, adjust them while the service is running, and they persist across deployments (so you don't lose settings when orchestrating new instances).

-In our case, we just need to ensure `SECRET` variable exists in the environment so [express-session](https://www.npmjs.com/package/express-session) can use a proper session key.
+In our case, we just need to ensure a `SECRET` variable exists in the environment so [express-session](https://www.npmjs.com/package/express-session) can pick up a proper session key.
 Setting environment variables is easy via the CLI:

 ```
 $ cf set-env chowchow SECRET someRandomString
 Setting env variable 'SECRET' to 'someRandomString' for app chowchow in org deadlysyn-org / space development as x@y.z...
 OK
 TIP: Use 'cf restage chowchow' to ensure your env variable changes take effect
 ```

 Look at that, it even reminds us how to get our app to pick up the change...
-Let's ensure our new variable was properly set, then retage:
+Who says CLIs can't be friendly?
+Let's ensure our new variable was properly set, then [restage](http://cli.cloudfoundry.org/en-US/cf/restage.html) the application:

 ```
 $ cf env chowchow